MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Unpack the agent zip file into the directory you created.

-1. Open PowerShell as an Administrator, and then enter the following PowerShell command:
+1. Open PowerShell as an Administrator, navigate to the agents directory, and then enter the following PowerShell command:

-    `.\config`
+    ```powershell
+    .\config
+    ```

 1. Respond to the configuration prompts as follows: